As one of the sponsors of Agile Conference Pakistan 2022 (ACP22), DPL was part of…

 - Power Distance Index (PDI) – PDI measures how people accept inequalities within the workplace or society.
 Countries with high PDI accept hierarchy without a question.
 On the other hand, people in low PDI countries challenge the existence of power inequalities.

 - Individualism (IDV) – This dimension assesses the social framework within a culture.
-If the social framework is loosely knit, it’s considered as individualist.
+If the social framework is loosely knit, it’s considered individualistic.
 The opposite where people are expected to look after one another is known as collectivist.

 - Long Term Orientation (LTO) – LTO measures how societies link to the past while managing their present and planning for the future.
 Low LTO indicates a society sticks to traditions, whereas high LTO societies focus on the future and favor pragmatism.